Skip to contentAbout Fig Group

 The Core Difference: Self-Assessment vs Third-Party Verification

 Cyber Essentials is the self-assessed certification level.
-Your organisation completes a questionnaire covering five control categories – firewalls, secure configuration, security update management, user access control, and malware protection.
-An IASME-accredited certification body reviews your answers and issues the certificate if you meet the requirements.
+Your organisation completes a questionnaire covering five control categories - firewalls, secure configuration, security update management, user access control, and malware protection.
+An IASME-licensed certification body reviews your answers and issues the certificate if you meet the requirements.

 Cyber Essentials Plus adds independent, third-party verification.
 An external auditor reviews your self-assessment, then conducts a technical audit of your systems.
 This includes vulnerability scanning of your external-facing infrastructure and verification that the controls you described are actually implemented and working.